sushmaakoju/research-experienc/self-study-as-a-hobby/readme.md

-## Self Study: courses, workshops, tutorials & status
+## Self Study as a hobby: courses, workshops, tutorials & status

 ### 2015 - 2017

+During 2015, while I was enrolled in a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-pittsburgh">Masters program at University of Pittsburgh, Aug 2014-Dec 2015</a>, and while I was working as a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-pittsburgh#research-internship-for-practicum-dr-jon-pearlmann-feb-2015---dec-2015">parttime web/mobile app developer for a research project </a>, I completed Neural Networks course.

+2016 Onwards - I completed these courses outside of my work, for my learning and as a hobby, while I was working as a <a href="https://github.com/sushmaakoju/research-experience/tree/main/carnegie-mellon-university"> full time Research programmer at Carnegie Mellon University</a>:

 - Neural Networks, 2015-2017
 - Probability and Statistics